shitmos/shitmos/dumb_contracts/double_dribble/readme.md

 # steps

-1. get list of holders and their quantities
+1. get list of holders (exclude listed nfts) and their quantities

 2. convert addresses to osmo addresses

-3. use modified version of shitdribble code to bulk send shitmos to all holders:
+3. use modified version of shitdribble code to bulk send shitmos to all holders of unlisted nfts:

+4. calculate remaining amount from 2222 x 2.22 = 4,932.84 as "dingleberries" to be rolled into a special wallet that will be distributed to a random trait each "random interval"

 amount_per_nft = number of shitmos each nft receives